Installing Spray Foam Insulation to Boost Your Home's Air Quality and Energy Efficiency

 - Spray evenly between the studs and on the backside of the exterior sheathing.
 Allow it to expand so it fills all the gaps.

-- After allowing the foam to form and set, take a handsaw blade and shave away any foam that extends past the studs.
-The foam needs to be flush so that it won't be an obstacle when you're ready to install the drywall.
+- Shave away any foam that extends past the studs.
+Using a handsaw or blade, remove any raised foam so that it is flush with the studs.
+It will not compress and will become an obstacle when you're ready to install the drywall.